 A single deer can provide a lot of meat that can last for months if rationed properly.
 The hide can also be used for a wall hanging or carpet.

 Butchering at home requires a lot more than a deer meat guide.
 You’ll need the right knives for skinning the hide, a hacksaw, wet stone and gloves for cleanliness.

 Plus, the process can get a little dirty, so having a safe place to do it without risking a seriously messed up kitchen is key.

 If you don’t know what you’re doing, you’ll be much better off taking it to a deer processing facility or experienced butcher.

 But, if you’re up for the challenge of learning how to do it, this handy guide will help out big time.

 Getting a deer from the field to the freezer starts with properly field dressing the animal.
-Check out this guide to field dressing deer from the Ohio Department of Natural Resources.
 Make sure to store and hang the meat in a cool and dry environment that is below 50 degrees Fahrenheit.
 Meat should hang for at least five days to ensure the meat gets tender.